gfrison/gfrison.github.io/_posts/2019-11-04-automated-negotiation.md

 The system will stimulate, persuade and convince John that the car dealer proposal is the most convenient, advantageous deal he can’t get from another competitor in the area.

 Zefiro could be able to meet expectations of sales even though it will be used just to relieve the sales force of the burden to serve the first line of contact, which is well known to have low conversion rate, and therefore very time wasting.
 The articulation of the system and the resolution of its actions might scale to a high level of negotiation management, and if properly expanded, the system would be able to handle complicated processes thanks to its unbounded optimization capabilities.

-I didn’t write about other business cases so far.
-Are you curious to know how it can fit with yours?
-[Drop me a line](mailto:giancarlo.frison@sap.com), and let’s sit down in the office…